 No 74 Main Street, Papan, must be one of the most famous addresses in Malaysia’s northern state of Perak.
 It was from this building that Eurasian nurse and midwife Sybil (Medan Daly) Kathigasu and her Ceylonese doctor husband, Dr AC Kathigasu, ran a clinic during the Japanese Occupation.
 They kept a short wave radio and secretly provided medical aid to the Malayan People Anti-Japanese Army (MPAJA) and Force 136 operatives, who were hiding in the hills of Papan.

-Sybil was arrested in 1943 and tortured by the Japanese and rescued in 1945 after the surrender of the Japanese.
-She retuned to the UK where she recovered from her injuries, wrote her memoirs and became the only Malayan woman ever awarded the George Medal for Gallantry.
+Sybil was arrested in 1943 and tortured by the Japanese.
+She was later rescued in 1945 after the surrender of the Japanese.
+She returned to the UK where she recovered from her injuries, wrote her memoirs and became the only Malayan woman ever awarded the George Medal for Gallantry.
 Sybil died in 1948.